mbianchidev/mbianchidev/README.md

 My name is Matteo, I'm a multi-faceted Engineer, living in Europe.

-I go to conferences  but not necessarily being a speaker, I also organize tech events and meetups in the Netherlands, KubeTrain and contribute to Cloud Native in any way I can, currently shadowing comms for Kubernetes v.1.31
+I go to conferences  but not necessarily being a speaker, I also organize tech events and meetups in the Netherlands, KubeTrain and contribute to Cloud Native in any way I can, currently leading comms for Kubernetes v.1.32

 I [create content](content-creation/home.md) about tech and life.